HalimehAgh/vehicle-co2-emission-predictor/README.md

-# Data Science Project: CO2 emissions by vehicles
+# Data Science Project: CO2 Emissions by Vehicles
 ## Project Overview

 This repository contains the code and documentation for a data science project focused on identifying vehicles with high CO2 emissions.
 The project is organized into multiple steps, each with specific deadlines and objectives.